salimabdelaaty/GPTranslate/README.md

 - **1000 translations/day**: ~$0.05 ($15/month)

 The `gpt-4.1-nano` model provides excellent translation quality at virtually no cost for typical usage patterns, making GPTranslate highly economical for both personal and professional use.

+## ⬇️ Download Windows Installer

+You can download the latest Windows installer from the [Releases](

 ## 🚀 Quick Start